As experienced online publishers, we understand the potential of making serious money online without writing lengthy content.

 Where Does Book Bolt Fall Short?

-Book Bolt may still have some work to do to create the perfect interface.
+Book Bolt falls short when it comes to creating the perfect interface.
 While the menus for the individual tools are easy to use, the main interface to access these features is much busier.

 Additionally, some users have found setting up the program to be a hassle.
 You’ll need several different Chrome extensions to take advantage of all of the features.
 You’ll have to use Chrome for these, even if you typically prefer another browser.